austinloveless/aws-meetup-group-pis-and-k8s-and-crypto/README.md

-# AWSMeetupGroup: Kubernetes on Raspberry Pis with AWS Timestream and Grafana
+# Kubernetes on Raspberry Pis with AWS Timestream and Grafana

 In this project, we build and deploy a Kubernetes Cluster on a fleet of Raspberry Pis, store Cryptocurrency data in AWS Timestream, and visualize the data in Grafana.